Adam Levine: Television, film and media

 Levine has made four notable comic appearances on television.
 During 2007, he appeared in the 33rd-season premiere of Saturday Night Live in an SNL Digital Short called Iran So Far, performing with Andy Samberg, Fred Armisen and Jake Gyllenhaal.
 Levine played himself while singing a humorous bridge to a "love song" for Mahmoud Ahmadinejad.
 In 2008, he performed on Comedy Central's "Night of Too Many Stars".
 He also had a cameo on Jimmy Kimmel Live! for the night of stars and endorsed Barack Obama in the 2008 Presidential Election.
 In 2013, he hosted Saturday Night Live and featured alongside Kendrick Lamar on Lonely Island's digital short "YOLO", which parodies the acronym for "You Only Live Once."
 His hosting was generally disliked by reviewers, who called it "mediocre" and "subpar."
 He appeared on season 40 of SNL where he played Freddie Mercury and sang a snippet of "Bohemian Rhapsody" in the "Joan Rivers" sketch.

 From 2011 to 2019, Levine served as a contestant judge/coach on the reality talent television show, The Voice.
-The contestants of his team who won in the series are Javier Colon (season 1), Tessanne Chin (season 5) and Jordan Smith (season 9).
 The Voice has been credited with reviving Maroon 5's "faltering" career after the sub-par sales of Hands All Over as well as increasing Levine's popularity.
 According to polling firm E-Poll Market Research, awareness of Levine has nearly tripled since he joined the show.
 He has also been described as the "breakout" star of the series, with #TeamAdam and @AdamLevine scoring a respective 203,000 and 2.14 million Twitter mentions in the show's third season, higher than all the other coaches.
 In 2013, The Hollywood Reporter estimated that Levine was paid $10–12 million for each season of The Voice.
 In May 2019, Levine left the series after sixteen seasons and eight years.
-In June 2024, it was revealed that Levine would return to The Voice for the 27th season set to air in the spring of 2025.
+In June 2024, it was revealed that Levine would return to The Voice for the 27th season which aired in the spring of 2025.
+Levine later return again in the series' 29 and 30th seasons respectively.